SpaceX, Blue Origin to launch within minutes of each other Tuesday

 Up-and-coming competitor Blue Origin had been scheduled to send its New Shepard rocket to space carrying several NASA-backed experiments from west Texas at about the same time.
 But about a half-hour before launch, Blue Origin announced it had canceled the launch for the day "due to a ground infrastructure issue."

 SpaceX has reset the Falcon 9 launch for 9:07 a.m.
 ET on Wednesday.
-Blue Origin is also considering a launch attempt Wednesday if weather cooperates.
+Blue Origin is also considering a launch attempt Wednesday if weather cooperates, though it hasn't yet announced a time window.

 It's a hiccup in the billionaires' battle for commercial space supremacy.